 Based on my experience, having a Sandbox environment in Marketing Cloud, is one of the key reasons why customers think about a Multi-Org approach.

-It is a fact (and a pity) that in Marketing Cloud everything is in ‘Production’, and the only way of having a playground reducing the risk of sending massive emails or break something is using one single Business Units with the right user permissions.
+It is a fact (and a pity) that in Marketing Cloud everything is in ‘Production’, and the only way of having a playground reducing the risk of sending massive emails or breaking something is using one single Business Units with the right user permissions.

 But, what about the testing data?
 The easiest way is to create our own set of test data in different Data Extensions accordingly to the scenario we will recreate with the production data: